gentmantan/dotfiles/README.md

 and navigation plugins, among other things.
 Simply run the following line on your own system: `nix run github:gentmantan/dotfiles#neovim`

-## Structure

-I go into more detail in an upcoming blog post as to how I came about planning and structuring these systems.
-Stay tuned!

 ## Installation

+> [!WARNING]
+> My dotfiles are highly personalized, and therefore should realistically only
+> be used as a reference as to how to define your own configuration.

 1. [Follow the steps to install NixOS normally.](https://nixos.org/download/)
    - It does not matter whether you use the graphical or minimal ISO image, your system will be completely rebuilt all the same!
-2. Fork and clone this repo somewhere, for example `/etc/nixos`
+2. Fork and clone this repo somewhere, for example `/etc/nixos/`
-3. Review the repo and modify to your heart's content, especially where lines are commented with `FIXME`.
-   - 💡 Pro tip: You can search for these by running `grep --color=auto -rni "FIXME" <repo path>`
-4. Replace the `hardware-configuration.nix` in `./hosts/<name of host>/` with
+3. Replace the `hardware-configuration.nix` in `./hosts/<name of host>/` with
-   that of which pertains to your own computer's.
+   that which pertains to your own computer's.
    - 💡 Pro tip: The `hardware-configuration.nix` file should be located in `/etc/nixos`.
 If you don't see it, you can run `nixos-generate-config --dir <empty dir>` to generate it.
-5. Run `nixos-rebuild switch --flake <path to your flake root>#<attribute>`, where `<attribute>` is either 'workstation', 'server' or 'gaming'.
+4. Run `nixos-rebuild switch --flake <path to your flake root>#<attribute>`, where `<attribute>` is one of the NixOS configurations defined in the flake (i.e. 'workstation').
-   - If you have pushed changes to your own repo you can also build your system straight off of GitHub using
+   - If you made your own repo you can also build your system straight off of GitHub using
      `nixos-rebuild switch github:<github username>/<reponame>#<attribute>`
-6. Enjoy reproducible Linux!
+5. Enjoy reproducible Linux!

 ## To-do

+- [ ] Refactor definitions to create true nix modules
 - [ ] Set up disko/nixos-anywhere for unattended deployment
 - [ ] Create a devShell with useful recovery tools
-- [ ] Automate livecd build and upload as Github artifacts